-Examiners are expected to use a wide range of topics and candidates should not know in advance which topics have been chosen.
-With Level 1 candidates, it may be necessary to cover more than one topic superficially, using questions tailored to the ability of the candidate.
-At Level 2, examiners should attempt to ask some questions of a more open nature, or a series of related questions to follow up on what has been said, in order to explore a topic in greater depth.
+Examiners are expected to use a wide range of topics, and candidates should not know in advance which topics have been chosen.
+Examiners should attempt to ask some questions of a more open nature, or a series of related questions to follow up on what has been said, in order to explore a topic in greater depth.

 Examiners are encouraged to enable candidates to develop their responses in order to demonstrate their range of vocabulary and knowledge of the language.
-Candidates may use only the present tense if they wish, but they would need to show a knowledge of the near future tense at Level 2, in order to access the top marks.
+Candidates may use only the present tense if they wish, but they would need to show a knowledge of the past, present and future tenses in order to access the top marks.
 Overuse of pre-learnt responses and overly long responses which risk turning the dialogue into a monologue may limit the marks available.

-The examiner will give an overall impression mark (maximum of 8 marks) for spontaneity, quality of response, quality of language and use of the near future tense (Level 2 only), in accordance with the descriptors shown in Appendix III (Level 1) and Appendix IV (Level 2).
+The examiner will give an overall impression mark (maximum of 8 marks) for spontaneity, quality of response, quality of language and range of tenses used, in accordance with the descriptors shown in Appendix III.